eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 kapp ls
 ```

-This will list a single application called `simple-app`, corresponding to the name of the application we specified using the `-a` option when `kapp` was originally run to deploy the application.
+This will list a single application called `simple-app`, corresponding to the name of the deployment for the application we specified using the `-a` option when `kapp` was originally run to deploy the application.

 ```
 Apps in namespace '{{session_namespace}}'